-Ask would-be career-changers about their resumes and you might get any sort of response from “I don’t have one” to “it’s not up to date” or “I had it redone professionally.”
+Ask would-be career-changers about their resumes and “packaging” and you might get any sort of response.
+It can range from “I don’t have one” to “It’s not up to date” or “I had it redone professionally.”

 Let me share an anecdote on the subject of effectiveness.
-Many years ago I wanted to leverage my experience in graphic arts and direct mail advertising to get a better job, so I developed a little 8 1/2 x 11 inch, tri-fold brochure with the title “Ready, Willing and Able” and then had a friend take pictures of me in postures reflecting ready, willing, and able.
+Many years ago I wanted to leverage my experience in graphic arts and direct-mail advertising to get a better job.
+So, I developed a little 8 1/2 x 11 inch, tri-fold brochure with the title “Ready, Willing and Able.”
+I then had a friend take pictures of me in postures reflecting ready, willing, and able.
 (You can see “Able” in the illustration.)

 The brochure had some snappy copy promoting my achievements and capabilities as well as a short resume.

 The envelope was yellow with bold, 60-point type declaring it to be “Another Stupid Direct Mail Campaign.”

 I printed and mailed about 300 of these as I recall to relevant businesses in the Washington, DC metro area.